fedeghe/upload-web-worker/README.md

 **No request headers are sent by default, thus you will have to provide them**

 ## Listeners
-All the `onXXXX` listeners receive a `data` object which has always at least the following fields:
+All the `onXXX` listeners receive a `data` object which has always at least the following fields:
 ``` json
 {
     "id": "UWW_1",